Unrelenting heat to last, temperatures could go above 35C

 In Wellington, unusually high temperatures overheated the overhead power supply to the train network late yesterday afternoon and forced 8000 commuters to take other forms of transport.

-Metservice meteorologist Georgina Griffiths said the high temperatures would not drop until Friday in the South Island and Saturday in the North Island, when a southerly change arrived.
+MetService meteorologist Georgina Griffiths said the high temperatures would not drop until Friday in the South Island and Saturday in the North Island, when a southerly change arrived.

 She said a "slab of hot atmosphere" originating in Australia had parked itself over the country, meaning high temperatures nationwide.
 The only places which were below 30C were coastal regions which had been cooled by marine air.